manuelbl/JavaDoesUSB/test-devices/loopback-stm32/README.md

 The device can be put into suspend mode by the host.
 It will go into a low-power mode.
 This is indicated by the user LED turning off.
 The power LED will stay on.
 The device can be woken up by the host.

-A MacBook with macOS usually puts the device into suspend mode about 1 minuate after is has gone to sleep if it is not connected to a power supply.
-The device will wake up when the MacBook is woken up.

-On Windows and Linux, the device is put to sleep immediately when the computer is put to sleep or suspended.
+To put the device into suspended mode, put the host computer to sleep or supended mode.
+To wake it up, wake up the host computer.

 ## Building the firmware